ngjsjordan/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to find contacts/properties by keyword(s)
+1. User requests to find contacts/properties by keyword(s).
-2. ClientSquare shows a list of matching contacts/properties
+2. ClientSquare shows a list of matching contacts/properties.

     Use case ends.